Traci Thirteen: DC Rebirth

 During the 2016 DC Rebirth event, a newer version of Traci Thirteen was introduced.
 The character seemingly retains some of her earlier history in her previous version, being the daughter of the witch and homo magi Meihui Lan and Doctor Terry Thirteen, a well-known ghost hunter and skeptic.
 Unlike prior versions, the Thirteen family is depicted as being a family line of detectives and investigators who generally are irrationally skeptical of the supernatural.
-It is also expressed that in this continuity, while the exact circumstances are unknown in how her mother died, her father blames Traci and forbids her from using her magical abilities.
+It is also expressed that in this continuity, while how her mother died is unknown, her father blames Traci and forbids her from using her magical abilities.
 When he suddenly disappeared, she became a freelance problem-solver specializing in the supernatural in Metropolis.
 She was later reunited with her father, who was revealed to have been possessed by demons shortly after her mother's death.

 Superwoman (2016- 2017)

 Traci first appears in the Who Killed Superwoman storyline, warning Steel, Natasha, and Lana of Lena Luthor's plans, who has since taken the identity of "Ultrawoman", converted her body into a mechanized chassis, and worked to discredit her brother, Lex Luthor (now known as the "Superman of Metropolis"), whom have used her paraplegia (in which he inadvertently contributed to due to his arrogance in the past concerning her treatments) to his advantage as her contributions to LexCorp was kept secret with Lex gaining all the credit.
-Creating Bizarro Superwoman as her servants, she began causing havoc in Metropolis, prompting Taci 13's attention due to the nature of her powers making her have an affinity for its well-being, including becoming with concerns with acts that damage the city itself.
+Creating Bizarro Superwoman as her servants, she began causing havoc in Metropolis, prompting Traci 13's attention due to the nature of her powers making her have an affinity for its well-being, including becoming with concerns with acts that damage the city itself.

 Traci later appears in the Midnight Hour storyline, with Natasha and Traci having been dating and Traci's powers having weakened.
 She helps the Superman Family and Maxima battle M1dn1ght, a computer program created by Lena Luthor that Superwoman inadvertently gave sentience.
 She informs the team of the connection as M1dn1ght uses black holes to kidnap Metropolis civilians.
 M1dn1iht manages to capture Superwoman, revealing her origin as a program made to save Lena should she be captured as a failsafe, before Superwoman escapes.
 Traci sends Superwoman into the "Void", a digital dimension of computer code, to battle M1dn1ght once more.